mech-lang/mech/README.md

 ## Contents

-- lexer - converts raw text into tokens
+- **lexer** - defines a `Token`, which represents a character class.
-- parser - converts tokens into a parse tree
+- **parser** - converts text into a parse tree, with tokens as leaves.
-- compiler - converts a parse tree into a syntax tree
+- **compiler** - converts a parse tree to a syntax tree.
+Also handles converting a syntax tree to block constraints.
-- formatter - converts a parse tree into text
+- **formatter** - converts a parse tree into formatted text.

+This branch also contains various editor modes that enable syntax highlighting in popular IDEs.
+Modes are available for:

+- VS Code

+## Project Status

+Mech is currently in the **alpha** stage of development.
+This means that while some features work and are tested, programs are still likely to crash and produce incorrect results.
+We've implemented some language features, but many are not yet implemented.

+Feel free to use the language for your own satisfaction, but please don't use it for anything important.

 ## License